Paros: Ottoman era and independence

 In 1537, Paros was conquered by the Ottoman Turks and remained under the Ottoman Empire until the Greek War of Independence (1821–1829).
-The Ottoman conquest of Paros resulted in atrocities committed against the public: as happened to the population in other islands during the Ottoman conquest of the Aegean islands, old men were killed; young men were made galley slaves; little boys were made janissaries; and the women were ordered to dance on the shore so that the conquerors could choose the most attractive for the lieutenants, enslaving around 6000 of the inhabitants of Paros for slavery in the Ottoman Empire.
+The Ottoman conquest of Paros resulted in atrocities committed against the around 6000 inhabitants: as happened to the population in other islands during the Ottoman conquest of the Aegean islands, old men were killed; young men were made galley slaves; little boys were made janissaries; and the women were ordered to dance on the shore so that the conquerors could choose the most attractive for the lieutenants.

 During the Russo-Turkish War (1768–1774) in 1770–1775 Naoussa Bay was the home base for the Russian Archipelago Squadron of Count Alexey Orlov.
 Under the Treaty of Constantinople (1832), Paros became part of the newly independent Kingdom of Greece, the first time the Parians had been ruled by fellow Greeks for over six centuries.
 At this time, Paros became the home of a heroine of the nationalist movement, Manto Mavrogenous, who had both financed and fought in the war for independence.
 Her house, near Ekatontapiliani church, is today a historical monument.

 WWII and Nazi Occupation

 During the WWII Axis occupation of Greece, Paros was originally occupied by the Italians until 1943.
 The Nazis then took over the island in 1944 and imposed brutal rule from the beginning.

 In 1944, during the German occupation of Paros, the island's strategic importance led to the forced construction of an airfield near the village of Marpissa.
 The project amassed over 400 forced Greek workers at one point.
 Local resistance, aided by the Allies, sought to sabotage the project, with Nikolas Stellas, a 23-year-old partisan, emerging as a key figure.
 Captured by the Germans, Stellas refused to provide any names or information and was therefore publicly hanged, becoming a symbol of resistance.
 In retaliation, 125 Parians were condemned to execution.
-However, Major Georg Graf von Merenberg, the German commander, was persuaded by Abbot Philotheos Zervakos to spare them, influenced by Stellas' sacrifice and the abbot's appeal to his humanity.
+However, Major Georg Graf von Merenberg, the German commander, was persuaded by Abbot Philotheos Zervakos to spare them, influenced by Stellas's sacrifice and the abbot's appeal to his humanity.

 British commandos and local partisans conducted a successful operation that led to the attack on German forces stationed there.
 The operation included the sabotage of German communication lines and the abduction of a key German officer.
 This resistance effort was part of a broader Allied strategy in the Aegean during World War II, contributing to the disruption of German military operations in the region.
 The airfield constructed by the Germans in Marpissa was later bombed by the British.
 There are no remains of it today.